Cycl0/pharmacovigilance-gen-ai/README.md

 ## Objective
 - Use LLM models to analyze social media posts through the lens of pharmacovigilance.
-- Find posts of users talking about side effects of a determined medicine, infer if it is relevant and what exactly are the side effects they are talking about via LLMs.
+- Find posts of users mentioning specific medicines.
+- Infer if it the posts are relevant if they are mentioning side effects, if there are any, infer and extract this data.
-- And finally catalog this data.
+- And finally catalog the data.

 ## Requirements
 - Docker